Bitcoin Price Predictions for 2021

 Predicting the price of Bitcoin accurately has proven to be a difficult task.
 Still, the difficulty of divining the future doesn’t stop people from continuing to make predictions about Bitcoin’s price.

 In this article, I’ll share with you 6 price predictions for Bitcoin in 2021, all made by notable figures in the crypto space.

 Bitcoin Price Prediction Summary

-Bitcoin is said to be worth anywhere from $14,000 to $1,000,000 by industry experts such as Tom Lee, Vinny Lingham and John McAfee.
+Bitcoin is said to be worth anywhere from $55,000 to $318,000 by industry experts such as Anthony Pompalino, Mike Novogratz and Thomas Fitzpatrick.
 Keep in mind that price predictions are guesses at best, and certainly shouldn’t be taken as financial advice.

 For more details on the various predictions keep on reading, here’s what I’ll cover:

 - Tyler Winklevoss’ Bitcoin Price Prediction

 - Conclusion – What Will Happen to Bitcoin in 2021?